 In Eloy, just 7.86% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

-The per capita income in Eloy in 2010 was $9,125, which is low income relative to Arizona and the nation.
-This equates to an annual income of $36,500 for a family of four.
-Eloy also has one of the higher rates of people living in poverty in the nation, with 36.24% of its population below the federal poverty line.
+The per capita income in Eloy in 2018 was $12,634, which is low income relative to Arizona and the nation.
+This equates to an annual income of $50,536 for a family of four.
+However, Eloy contains both very wealthy and poor people as well.

 Eloy is an extremely ethnically-diverse city.
 The people who call Eloy home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Eloy, accounting for 61.95% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Eloy, accounting for 52.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Eloy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eloy include Irish, English, French , and Italian.
+Important ancestries of people in Eloy include German, Irish, English, Italian, and European.

 The most common language spoken in Eloy is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Native American languages.